airbytehq/airbyte/docs/integrations/sources/github.md

 ### Performance considerations

-The Github connector should not run into Github API limitations under normal usage.
+The GitHub connector should not run into GitHub API limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.

 ## Getting started

 ### Requirements

-* Github Account;
+* GitHub Account;
 * **Authentication** - Select from 2 authentication methods:
     * **Authenticate via GitHub (OAuth)** - Only available in Airbyte Cloud.
 Authenticate by clicking the "Authenticate your account" button;
     * **Authenticate with Personal Access Token** - Use this method for Airbyte Open-Source.
 Log into GitHub and then generate a [personal access token](https://github.com/settings/tokens).
 To load balance your API quota consumption across multiple API tokens, input multiple tokens separated with `,`;
 * **Start date** - The date from which you'd like to replicate data for streams: `comments`, `commit_comment_reactions`, `commit_comments`, `commits`, `deployments`, `events`, `issue_comment_reactions`, `issue_events`, `issue_milestones`, `issue_reactions`, `issues`, `project_cards`, `project_columns`, `projects`, `pull_request_comment_reactions`, `pull_requests`, `pull_requeststats`, `releases`, `review_comments`, `reviews`, `stargazers`;
 * **GitHub Repositories** - Space-delimited list of GitHub organizations/repositories, e.g. `airbytehq/airbyte` for single repository, `airbytehq/airbyte airbytehq/another-repo` for multiple repositories.
 If you want to specify the organization to receive data from all its repositories, then you should specify it according to the following example: `airbytehq/*`;
 * **Branch (Optional)** - Space-delimited list of GitHub repository branches to pull commits for, e.g. `airbytehq/airbyte/master`.
 If no branches are specified for a repository, the default branch will be pulled. (e.g. `airbytehq/airbyte/master airbytehq/airbyte/my-branch`);
-* **Page size for large streams (Optional)** - The Github connector contains several streams with a large load.
+* **Page size for large streams (Optional)** - The GitHub connector contains several streams with a large load.
 The page size of such streams depends on the size of your repository.
 Recommended to specify values between 10 and 30.

 ### Permissions and scopes